karmi/retire/README.markdown

 Because you have _lots_ of data and want to use _ElasticSearch's_ advanced distributed features.

-To use the persistence features, you have to include the `Slingshot::Persistence` module in your class and define the properties (analogous to the way you do with CouchDB- or MongoDB-based models):
+To use the persistence features, you have to include the `Tire::Persistence` module in your class and define the properties (analogous to the way you do with CouchDB- or MongoDB-based models):

     class Article
-      include Slingshot::Model::Persistence
+      include Tire::Model::Persistence
-      include Slingshot::Model::Search
+      include Tire::Model::Search
-      include Slingshot::Model::Callbacks
+      include Tire::Model::Callbacks

       validates_presence_of :title, :author